 Dining & Shopping in Skaneateles

 Dining and shopping here is a big draw all year long, with its beautiful lakeside location.
-Shopping is easy—just stroll around village, and stop into the various boutiques along US-20, Jordan Street and Fennel Street.
+Shopping is easy—just stroll around village, and stop into the various boutiques along Genesee Street (US-20), Jordan Street and Fennel Street.
 We found Skaneateles Artisans on Fennel just wandering around.
 Plus there’s a great thrift shop in the basement of the Masonic Temple, St. James Thrift Store.

 When you start getting hungry, keep these places in mind: